 Running from October 18 to November 2, the Bristol Film Festival will be screening dark and spooky favourites at multiple Bristol venues starting with Addams Family Values, Coco, Us, Hotel Transylvania, Only Lovers Left Alive and Blade at Arnos Vale Cemetery.
 Meanwhile, The Bristol Improv Theatre will be hosting two fantastical screenings of horror-comedy-musical The Rocky Horror Picture Show.

-Or why not venture underground to snuggle up (or cower away) deep within Redcliffe Caves watching the latest instalment of the festival’s Horror In The Caves series?
+Or why not venture underground to cower deep within Redcliffe Caves?
+Sown here you can watch The Descent, The Invisible Man, Carrie, Pet Sematary, Misery, Doctor Sleep, [•REC], As Above, So Below, Cube, Don’t Breathe or House of Wax.
 Enter through the military tent on Redcliffe Wharf, grab some refreshments to steel your nerves, and step foot inside one of Bristol’s most unusual and exclusive locations for another season of classic and contemporary horror movies.

 Join Bristol Film Festival at St Mary Redcliffe for one of its most unique screenings of Spooktober on October 25.
 Showing the 1920 masterpiece The Cabinet of Dr Caligari, arguably ‘the first true horror film’, in the 800-year-old church.
 The grandfather of the horror genre will be accompanied by a live soundtrack from Bristol-based quartet Minima.